erg-lang/erg/doc/zh_CN/syntax/type/05_inheritance.md

         self.pub.update! p -> p + 2
 ```

-After all, Erg inheritance can only add new attributes and override base class methods.
+After all, Erg inheritance can only add new attributes and override base class 方法.

 ## Usage of Inheritance